yoniv1/Djankuat_glacier_model/README.md

  c) Imposing a supraglacial debris cover (/loop_Flow_model/ and /loop_Debris_model/):

- After the steady state is reached, a supraglacial debris cover is imposed on the steady state glacier.
-For this aspect, the model uses the debris-related Variables in 'debris_variables.m' The model then updates the glacier geometry until a new steady state is reached for both glacier geometry and the supraglacial debris cover.
+ After the steady state is reached, a supraglacial debris cover is superimposed on the steady state glacier.
+For this aspect, the model uses the debris-related variables in 'debris_variables.m' The model then updates the glacier geometry until a new steady state is reached for both glacier geometry and the supraglacial debris cover.